eighteeneightythree/docs-1.0/content/Essential drugs and their dosing.md

 \[w] next to the heading is a **warning**: the drug may have serious of irreversible adverse effects, or requires some other flavour of caution.
 \[b] next to the heading indicates a specific brand.
-\[s] next to the heading indicates the drug comes as a salt.

 # Actrapid \[b]